 Then life changed…

-That “two week visit” turned into a stay for the rest of Mal’s life.
-He lived in his travel trailer on our land with just electricity — no water or sewer — until it became clear that he couldn’t live out in the trailer any more.
+That “two week visit” turned into the rest of Mal’s life.
+He lived in his travel trailer on our land with just electricity—no water or sewer—until it became clear that he couldn’t live out in the trailer any more.
 He lived his entire life as a bachelor and, for various reasons, had no connection with his extended family, so we became his family.
 In 2007, we built a 26′ x 26′ addition onto the front of our house which we call “Mal’s Room”.
 He lived in our home with us.
 We took care of washing his clothes and bedding, daily cleaning, helping him shop, taking him to the doctor, etc.